 How long has it been since you pressed publish on your last blog post?
 A week?
 A fortnight?
 A month?
 A few months?
 Longer?
 While you still think about your blog all the time, you’ve somehow let your blogging routine slip and are now out of the habit.
 Life is busy, you can’t seem to find the time to work out let along blog and all this energy you once poured into your blog is now finding its way into other aspects of your life.
 So how do you get your blogging mojo back and start to blog more consistently again?
-Having celebrating my 3-year blogiversary recently, I’ve got a few tips to share on how to stay consistent over the long term.
+Having been blogging for over five years now, I’ve got a few tips to share on how to stay consistent over the long term.
 Here are eight easy ways you can blog more consistently and grow your audience this year:

 1. Do a big brainstorm and make a list

 It’s very hard to write a new blog post if you have no fresh ideas for new content!
 One of the best things you can do to get yourself going and to ensure you’re never stuck for ideas on what to write about is to start a big list of blog post topics.
 Whenever you have a new idea for a blog post – they will come at truly random times, believe me! – add it to the list.
 Try to brainstorm content that is varied and also responds to what your readers seem to be interested in.
 I like to organise my ideas using Trello, an easy to use, web-based project management application.
 You can arrange your ideas into categories, create checklists and assign tasks to be completed.
 Once you’ve got a nice, healthy blog post ideas list, you can start thinking about publishing priorities and a setting up a timeframe for getting your posts written up and out into the world.